Margaret of Louvain: Life

 Margaret was a servant from Louvain, Duchy of Brabant (now Belgium).
 As a teenager, she worked at the inn belonging to her relatives, a certain Aubert and his wife, until they sold the establishment.
 The couple had planned to enter the religious life, with Margaret herself set on joining a Cistercian convent.

 On their last night at the inn, Margaret was out when thieves broke in and murdered her employers.
 She returned as the assailants were leaving and saw what had happened; the thieves gave chase as she fled the scene.
 They eventually caught up with her along the banks of the Dyle River, where they killed her as well by slitting her throat.

 Veneration

 Margaret's killers had initially thrown her corpse into the Dyle, but it was recovered and buried on the riverbank where she was killed.
 Miracles were later attributed to her at her tomb, and her remains were subsequently translated and reinterred in a chapel in the yard of Saint Peter's Church in the centre of town.

+The cause for Margaret's beatification was formally opened on 8 June 1896, granting her the title of Servant of God.
 In 1905, Pope Pius X confirmed her cultus.

+Margaret is a patron saint of domestic workers.